 According to the Webster Dictionary, wealth is the “abundance of valuable material possessions or resources.”
 A practical alternative for wealth is “having a lot of money.”
 The most common thing people believe about wealth is that they do not have enough of it.
 This suggests that most people believe wealth is a good thing.
 On the other hand, many individuals believe 1) that an abundance of wealth is a bad thing, 2) that having an abundance of wealth is a sign of having done bad things, and/or 3) that most wealthy people do not deserve their wealth.
 I’ve even heard people say things, such as “I did not deserve to be paid the amount my company paid me.”

 Before we get into the meat of the subject, let’s discuss something odd and confounding about wealth.
 Anyone who has valuable material possessions or resources at his or her disposal that are not needed for survival has some wealth.
 There are places on Earth where someone who has one tenth the material resources of the average welfare recipients in the U.S. would be seen as having “an abundance of valuable material possessions or resources.”
 In this case, the welfare recipient would be considered by everyone around to be wealthy.
 On the other hand, the person on welfare in the U.S. (with ten times as many resources at her disposal) would be considered the opposite of wealthy by Americans.
-Similarly, most people in America would say a person who earns $200,000 a year is wealthy—and for good reason—but the lifestyles of people who make that much bear no resemblance to the lifestyle of Warren Buffett.
-If a space alien were to land in Buffett’s backyard and learn he is the richest person on the planet, a decent alien would keep to herself the thought, “Is this all you got?”
+Similarly, most people in America would say a person who earns $200,000 a year is wealthy—and for good reason—but the lifestyles of people who make that much bear no resemblance to the lifestyle of Bill Gates.
+If a space alien were to land in Gates’s backyard and learn he is the richest person on the planet, a decent alien would keep to herself the thought, “Is this all you got?”

 To navigate this topic despite the morass just described, I must simplify.
 When I use the term “the wealthy” in this blog, I am referring to people whose abundance of wealth is several standard deviations above the mean wherever they live.

 Money can’t buy love nor many valuable things.
 By no means is the amount of wealth one accumulates a measure of the character or value of a person.
-Truly fulfilling and meritorious lives can be lived without accumulating wealth, and it may even be true that a staring artist can produce valuable art a satiated person cannot.
+Truly fulfilling and meritorious lives can be lived without accumulating wealth, and it may even be true that a starving artist can produce valuable art a satiated person cannot.

 Creating wealth also has moral implications.
 A moral person will, if physically and mentally capable, produce more than he or she consumes.
 A moral family will, if physically and mentally capable, produce more than the family consumes.
 There are at least two parts to this moral obligation.
-First, not producing enough for oneself or one’s family imposes a burden on others to produce the things that person or family consumes.
+First, not producing enough for oneself or one’s family imposes a burden on others to produce the things that a person or family consumes.
 (Choosing to be a burden is a bad choice.)
 Second, when one caps production at the bare minimum, he or she is shirking a responsibility to help provide for the physically or mentally disabled.

 So, if able, anyone who consumes resources should create resources, i.e., people are obliged to create or facilitate the creation of wealth.
 People can do their part in wealth creation in many and varied ways.
 For example, stay-at-home parents not only create human capital when they raise healthy and capable children (and human capital is the ultimate resource), they facilitate the production of wealth by the parent who works outside the home.
 The wealth I have created is in large part attributable to the tremendous job my wife did in this role on both counts.

 Another moral aspect of wealth creation is that it very often, if not always, has positive and negative consequences.
 Even before carbon dioxide emissions were considered a negative externality, coal mining resulted in people living off the modern equivalent of $1 a day while wracked by untreatable pain, polluted skies, black lung disease, back-breaking and dangerous labor, and the depletion of natural resources.
-The industrial revolution which was made possible by coal production periodic relieved humanity from famines and plagues, massive infant mortality and short life expectancies, and enabled the modern technological wonders humans now enjoy.
+The industrial revolution which was made possible by coal production periodically relieved humanity from famines and plagues, massive infant mortality and short life expectancy, and enabled the modern technological wonders humans now enjoy.

 While I’m not a big fan of Thomas Hobbs, he got some things right.
 When speaking of the effects of war in Leviathan (1651), Hobbs wrote this: